-ТОРІС ACCOUNTING METRIC CODE RESPONSE Data Security Description of approach to identifying and addressing data security risks SV-PS-230a.1 See the "Information Security and Privacy" section in the Disclosures in this Report Description of policies and practices relating to collection, usage, and retention of customer information SV-PS-230a.2 (1) Number of data breaches, (2) percentage that (a) involve customers' confidential business information and (b) are personal data breaches, (3) number of (a) customers and (b) individuals affected SV-PS-230a.3 In 2024, we had 1 data breach that required a notification to a regulator.
-This invol- accidentally made available to six WSP employees in managerial positions.
-While review purposes, the records inadvertently included trade union membership info employee immediately notified our Privacy Office and access was revoked within which subsequently closed the notification without any penalties or enforcement No incidents or breaches were recorded relating to customers' confidential busin Workforce & Engagement Percentage of male and female (a) in executive management, (b) in non- executive management, and (c) for all other employees SV-PS-330a.1 See the "Own Workforce " section in the Disclosures for a breakdown per region a (1) Voluntary and (2) involuntary turnover rate for employees SV-PS-330a.2 (1) Our global voluntary turnover rate for 2024 was 13%.
+TOPIC ACCOUNTING METRIC CODE RESPONSE Data Security Description of approach to identifying and addressing data security risks SV-PS-230a.1 See the "Information Security and Privacy" section in the Disclosures in this Report.
+Description of policies and practices relating to collection, usage, and retention of customer information SV-PS-230a.2 (1) Number of data breaches, (2) percentage that (a) involve customers' confidential business information and (b) are personal data breaches, (3) number of (a) customers and (b) individuals affected SV-PS-230a.3 In 2024, we had 1 data breach that required a notification to a regulator.
+This involved employee personal information within our Swedish business being accidentally made available to six WSP employees in managerial positions.
+While these employees were authorized to see certain personal information for salary review purposes, the records inadvertently included trade union membership information, which is considered to be sensitive information under the GDPR.
+One employee immediately notified our Privacy Office and access was revoked within 24 hours.
+It was reported to the Swedish Authority for Privacy Protection, which subsequently closed the notification without any penalties or enforcement actions required.
+No incidents or breaches were recorded relating to customers' confidential business information.
+Workforce & Engagement Percentage of male and female (a) in executive management, (b) in non-executive management, and (c) for all other employees SV-PS-330a.1 See the "Own Workforce" section in the Disclosures for a breakdown per region and employee business category as at December 31, 2024.
+(1) Voluntary and (2) involuntary turnover rate for employees SV-PS-330a.2 (1) Our global voluntary turnover rate for 2024 was 13%.
 (2) Our total global turnover rate (voluntary and involuntary) for 2024 was 17%.
-Employee engagement as a percentage SV-PS-330a.3 In 2024, approximately 94% of employees were invited to participate in an engag result was a score of 7.8/10 on our global engagement index.
+Employee engagement as a percentage SV-PS-330a.3 In 2024, approximately 94% of employees were invited to participate in an engagement survey, and in this group the overall participation rate was 77%.
+The result was a score of 7.8/10 on our global engagement index.
 Professional Integrity Description of approach to ensuring professional integrity SV-PS-510a.1 See the "Business Conduct" section in the Disclosures in this Report.
-Total amount of monetary losses as a result of legal proceedings associated with professional integrity SV-PS-510a.2 \$0 Monetary losses disclosed relate to monetary losses resulting from fines, penaltie instituted before a court or administrative body against WSP in relation to allegation ACTIVITY METRIC CODE RESPONSE Number of employe temporary, and (3) ees by: (1) full-time and part-time, (2) contract SV-PS-000.A See the section "Own Workforce" in the Disclosures in this Report.
-Employee hours worked; percentage billable SV-PS-000.B In 2024, our billable employees worked a total of 123,681,695 hours.
-2024 acquis oort.
+Total amount of monetary losses as a result of legal proceedings associated with professional integrity SV-PS-510a.2 \$0 Monetary losses disclosed relate to monetary losses resulting from fines, penalties and/or damages required to be paid because of formal legal proceeding instituted before a court or administrative body against WSP in relation to allegations of corruption, bribery and anti-competitive conduct.
+ACTIVITY METRIC CODE RESPONSE Number of employe temporary, and (3) ees by: (1) full-time and part-time, (2) contract SV-PS-000.A See the section "Own Workforce" in the Disclosures in this Report.
+Employee hours worked; percentage billable SV-PS-000 SV-PS-000.B In 2024, our billable employees worked a total of 123,681,695 hours.
+2024 acquisitions are included.
+This figure excludes corporate and support staff.